rackerlabs/support-how-to/content/cloud-servers/centos-7-apache-and-php-install.md

 product_url: cloud-servers
 ---

-This article demonstrates how to install Apache&reg; and PHP on CentOS 7.
+This article demonstrates how to install Apache&reg; and PHP on CentOS&reg; 7.
-The default CentOS 7 image does not have access to repositories that support PHP version 5.6 and above so we will need to enable a repository that does.
-We will install this repository by using the default CentOS package manager, yum.
+The default CentOS 7 image does not have access to repositories that support PHP version 5.6 and higher, so we need to enable a repository that does.
+We install this repository by using the default CentOS package manager, yum.
 The advantages of using yum to perform the installation (instead of the source code) is that yum also automatically installs future security updates and handles dependencies.

 ### Install Apache